xstefank/pv260-testing-assignment/task2.md

      * test that search returns results for existing
      * test that search with no results allows to search by filter
      * test that no harm code gets processed from the search form
-  1. Appartment view ???
+  1. Display for the appartment - photos / virtual walk
      * testN
      * testN
      * testN
-  1. Appartment image gallery
+  1. Hotel image gallery - common areas
      * testN
      * testN
      * testN